Do physician assistants get sued?

 The physician adjusted mean payment was 1.74 times higher than PAs but only 0.86 that of APNs.
 The physician adjusted median payments were 1.89 times that of PAs but only 0.79 that of APNs.

-Why are advance practice nurse malpractice rates higher?
+Why are advanced practice nurse malpractice rates higher?
 Are they reckless practitioners?

 Reasons for Disciplinary Action

-What PAs can do to avoid medical malpractice
+What can PAs can do to avoid medical malpractice?

 The following is an excerpt from the book Becoming A Physician Assistant by Jody Tomic PA-C. Download it for free on Kindle Unlimited:

-Many lawsuits against mid-level practitioners and their supervising physicians cite the failure of the mid-level to contact the physician.
+Many lawsuits against PAs and their supervising physicians cite the failure of the PA to contact the physician.

-The mid-level may fail to recognize the significance of a finding on the history and physical examination and not see the need for contact.
-Comprehensive protocols as well as ongoing education can help minimize this risk.
+The PA may fail to recognize the significance of a finding on the history and physical examination and not see the need for contact.
+Comprehensive protocols, as well as ongoing education, can help minimize this risk.

 The PA should always have reliable contact information for the supervising physician.